The 42 best restaurants in Guadalajara

 Classic Mexican fare is served.
 This is one of my favorite places to enjoy chile en nogada.

-The bar and dining room at Mochomos Restaurant in Zapopan, Jalisco
+The bar and dining room at Mochomos in the Landmark Mall

 Mochomos is a high-end Mexican steak house from the northern state of Sonora.
 The restaurant opened in the ultra-luxurious Landmark shopping mall to huge crowds and long waits even though the place is huge.
 Besides a great steak, this is the place to be seen by the social elite on the weekends.
 There is a lot of social capital inside the beautifully decorated restaurant.